Skip to content

 <Expandable title="Panic on SDK initialization">

-The SDK has been reported to panic on initialization when using the `debug-images` feature on machines with specific versions of the Linux kernel due to an issue with one of its dependencies.
+Users have reported SDK initialization to panic when using the `debug-images` feature on machines with specific Linux platforms.

 Please open a GitHub [issue](https://github.com/getsentry/sentry-rust/issues/new/choose) with your OS and kernel version if you're affected by this.